joshgerdes/jekyll-uno/_posts/2022-08-17-connect-to-azure-sql-database-in-a-jupyter-notebook-using-python.md

 I am not a python or Jupyter expert, so this article will be brief on how I was able to connect to an Azure SQL Database using Azure Active Directory authentication and run a query.

-To run a Jupyther Notebook, you can install [Anaconda](https://www.anaconda.com/products/distribution "Anaconda"){:target="blank"} and then use that to download Juypter to run the notebooks from a locally _(or server)_ hosted web-based interface.
+To run a Jupyter Notebook, you can install [Anaconda](https://www.anaconda.com/products/distribution "Anaconda"){:target="blank"} and then use that to download Juypter to run the notebooks from a locally _(or server)_ hosted web-based interface.

 However, today I will be using Visual Studio Code with the [Jupyter extension](https://code.visualstudio.com/docs/datascience/jupyter-notebooks " Jupyter Notebooks in VS Code "){:target="blank"} on a windows endpoint.